 The Malani speak Kanashi (a mixture of Tibetan and Sanskrit dialects) and they are very conservative about it.

 Though the children of the village are discouraged to speak in any language other than their native language, times are changing with the advent of television.
 Like other kids, they all watch tv and can understand and speak in Hindi well.

 On the vice versa, the people of other villages are discouraged to speak in Malani language even if they know it.

 The main occupation of the villagers are farming and cattle rearing.
 The women are involved in weaving shawls.

 The Malana Cream or Malana Crime

 Malana Cream is the term given to the hashish grown here, which is one of the most sought after in the world.
-The police had launched a drive to stop the cultivation of cannibis.
-This has resulted in a steep decline in the number of tourists (mostly foreigners) in the recent years who come in search of charas or hashish.
+The police had launched a drive to stop the cultivation of cannabis.
+This has resulted in a steep decline in the number of tourists (mostly foreigners) in recent years who come in search of charas or hashish.
 Nowadays, the villagers are shifting to dense forests for cultivation.
-The villagers blame the government for their apathy as they lost their source of livelyhood due to these restrictions.
+The villagers blame the government for their apathy as they lost their source of livelihood due to these restrictions.

 I had read that it is available for sale in the village.
 When we were walking around, one of the villagers approached us if we were interested in buying some.